Home Loan Denial And Steps To Get Approval With Another Lender

 According to statistics by the MBA, Mortgage Bankers Association, 30% of all purchase mortgage loans are denied and about 50% of all refinance mortgage applications get a mortgage loan denial.
-This is not the case with The Gustan Cho Team at USA Mortgage because all of our pre-approvals are full credit loan approvals that are fully underwritten and signed off by our mortgage underwriters.
+This is not the case with Gustan Cho Associates because all of our pre-approvals are full credit loan approvals that are fully underwritten and signed off by our mortgage underwriters.

 Solutions To Home Loan Denial

 In the event borrowers get a mortgage loan denial, it is not the end of the world.
 Not all mortgage lenders have the same mortgage lending requirements on government and conventional loans.
 Most lenders have overlays on government and conventional loans.
-The Gustan Cho Team at USA Mortgage are direct lenders with no lender overlays on government and conventional loans.
+Gustan Cho Associates Mortgage Group are direct lenders with no overlays on government and conventional loans.

 - The chances are borrowers get an automated approval via Fannie Mae’s Automated Underwriting System

-- Many borrowers get mortgage loan denial due to the mortgage lenders overlays and the loan officer made a mistake in not knowing all of their company’s overlays
+- Many borrowers get mortgage loan denial due to to overlays and the loan officer made a mistake in not knowing all of their company’s overlays

-- Over 75% of our borrowers are folks who have gotten a mortgage loan denial from other lenders due to the other lender not properly qualifying the borrower
+- Over 75% of our borrowers are folks who have gotten a mortgage loan denial by other lenders due to the other lender not properly qualifying the borrower

 - All of our mortgage applications that get pre- approved is because all of our borrowers go through the full mortgage underwriting process

 - Our pre-approvals are full conditional loan approvals and are signed off by our underwriters